-As a sponsored athlete training for the UCI World Masters, the added pressure of delivering results was always in the back of my mind, conscious of every day missed in training, during the 6 months of peak training, clocking up 800miles of intense sessions on the bike was fairly normal.
-This on top of a physical day job placed a huge stress on my body and consuming enough calories always seemed to be a large chore.
+As a sponsored athlete training for the UCI World Masters, the added pressure of delivering results was always in the back of my mind.
+I was conscious of every day missed in training, during the 6 months of peak training; clocking up to 800 miles of intense sessions on the bike was fairly normal.
+This, on top of a physical day job, placed a huge stress on my body and consuming enough calories always seemed to be a large chore.
 Advice from my previous coach was to take on both a post training protein recovery drink and a nighttime protein drink, along with a supplement of iron and colostrum.

 With a trust in the integrated medicine practiced at The Health Equation and safe in the knowledge that, as an elite sportsman himself, Gerry Gajadharsingh would offer a solution that would fit in with my goals for the season.
 After an in-depth consultation on both training goals, health issues and a review of my food diary, Gerry offered a number of options including some laboratory investigations.

-The keys changes made which had the most impact on my sports performance were a change in breathing patterns, when tested by ET CO2 levels were quite low, the knock on effect of how oxygen is taken up in the muscles was fairly significant.
-Easy to follow breathing exercises brought my CO2 levels back to normal, thus increasing O2 utalisation and I was able to extend my maximal effort outputs for longer.
+The keys changes made, which had the most impact on my sports performance, were a change in breathing patterns.
+When tested by ET, CO2 levels were quite low, the knock on effect of how oxygen is taken up in the muscles was fairly significant.
+Easy to follow breathing exercises brought my CO2 levels back to normal, thus increasing O2 utilisation, and I was able to extend my maximal effort outputs for longer.

-I have not had a protein recovery drink for a year and have no noticeable decrease in recovery times and my kidneys are thankful for not having to breakdown excess protein.
-The quality of carbohydrates and variety of protein recommended by Gerry has ensured my recovery times have improved and energy levels have a more consistent output.
+I have not had a protein recovery drink for a year and have no noticeable decrease in recovery times, and my kidneys are thankful for not having to breakdown excess protein.
+The quality of carbohydrates and variety of protein, recommended by Gerry, have ensured my recovery times have improved and energy levels have a more consistent output.

 My year ended on a high with two cups from the World Masters and a new sponsor for 2011.